harshsinha21/harshsinha21/README.md

 ### This is information about myself including my bio and resume 👋

+All parts of the assignment are completed and validated.
+I was able to implement the photo, and the links to the bio and resume on the index.

+This lab took a lot of time to edit and tweak.
+The entire process from learning to application was approximately 6-8hours.
+The longest part being the resume structure.

+This was a very engaging lab, I will aim to spend more time on the next one for better results.

+I did not include a real biography or real photo.

 <!--
 **harshsinha21/harshsinha21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.